Paris: Sports

+Paris was the first city to host the Summer Olympics twice and the second to host three times, hosting in 1900, 1924 and 2024.
+The city also hosted the finals of the 1938 FIFA World Cup, 1998 FIFA World Cup, 2007 Rugby World Cup and 2023 Rugby World Cup, at the Stade de France.
+Paris hosted the finals of the 1960, 1984 and 2016 UEFA European Championships.
+Paris held six UEFA Champions League finals, including the 2022 edition.

 The final stage of the Tour de France finishes in Paris; since 1975, the race has finished on the Champs-Elysées.
 Two annual tennis tournaments are held in Paris: the French Open, held every year on the red clay of the Stade Roland Garros, one of the four Grand Slam events of the world professional tennis tour, and the Paris Masters, held in the Bercy Arena.

 Basketball teams Levallois SCB and Paris Basket Racing merged in 2007 to create club Metropolitans 92, which plays some of its games at the Stade Pierre de Coubertin.
 Paris also features Paris Basketball in Basketball, Paris Saint-Germain in handball and Paris Musketeers in American football.

 Infrastructure

 Transport

 The Gare du Nord railway station is the busiest in Europe.

 Paris is a major rail, highway, and air transport hub.
 The Île-de-France Mobilités (IDFM) oversees the transit network in the region.
 The syndicate coordinates public transport.
 The RATP operates 347 bus lines, the Métro, eight tramway lines, and sections of the RER.
 The SNCF operates suburban rails, one tramway line, and other sections of the RER.
 The Optile consortium of private operators manages 1,176 bus lines.

-Paris has one of the most sustainable transportation systems in the world, and is one of only two cities that received the Sustainable Transport Award twice, in 2008 and 2023.
+Paris has one of the most sustainable transportation systems in the world and is one of only two cities that received the Sustainable Transport Award twice, in 2008 and 2023.
 In 2022–2023, 53.3% of trips in Paris were made on foot, 30% on public transport, 11.2% on bicycles and 4.3% on cars.
-Bike lanes are being doubled, and electric car incentives are being created.
-Paris is banning the most polluting automobiles from key districts.
-The concept of the 15-minute city was created by Carlos Moreno (urbanist) a professor from Paris and began to be implemented by its mayor Anne Hidalgo.
+Paris has banned the most polluting automobiles from key districts and is doubling bike lanes.
+The concept of the 15-minute city was created by Carlos Moreno, a professor from Paris, and began to be implemented by its mayor Anne Hidalgo.

 Walking

-Walking is the most popular mode of transportation in Paris, accounting for 53% of all trips in 2024.
-In the Grand Paris metropolis, walking is also the most popular way of moving.
-The number of trips made by foot increased by 50% from the year 2000 to 2018.
-Paris is considered a walkable city and tries to increase walkability more.
+Paris is a highly walkable city and tries to increase its mode share beyond 53% of all trips in 2024.
+The number of trips made by foot in the Grand Paris metropolis increased by 50% from 2000 to 2018.